Skip to content

 Image of a yellow spiral notepad with “Tax Lien” written boldly in marker and underlined.

 A tax lien can be a massive financial obstacle for individuals and property owners.
-Understanding what a tax lien is and how it impacts your financial standing is crucial.
+It is crucial to understand what a tax lien is and how it impacts your financial standing.
 A tax lien is a legal claim by the government against your property when you fail to pay a tax debt, affecting your ability to sell or refinance your property.
-Tax lien certificates are issued when property owners fail to pay their taxes and are auctioned off to investors.
+Tax lien certificates are issued when property owners fail to pay their taxes and are auctioned off to investors through auctions.

 This guide will walk you through the essential information about tax liens, how to determine if you have one, and the steps to take if you are facing a lien.
 We’ll even provide tips on preventing future tax liens.
 At Lothamer Tax Resolution, we help you navigate these complex issues and find practical solutions.
 A clear understanding of a tax lien and addressing it quickly can stop the problem from worsening rapidly.
 Let’s get into it.